RadicalImaging/Static-DICOMWeb/packages/s3-deploy/README.md

 5. Initialize CDK in the s3-deploy subdirectory using `cdk bootstrap` command
 6. Create a configuration storing your AWS storage (see below)
 7. From the s3-deploy sub-directory, run `yarn deploy <deploymentName>`
+8. Optional: Modify the access key created in step 7 to allow access to any of your buckets, and add the GUID for the access key to all of your groups using the:
+           `responseHeadersPolicyGlobalId: <GUID>` attribute value.

 Note: NEVER store you aws keys in a public place, these give unfettered access to your account.